buddyboss/buddyboss-platform/src/readme.txt

 = 1.0.9 =
 * Private Network - Improved logic for URL exclusions
+* Profiles - Allow 'Last Name' field to be set as optional
-* Gravatars - New option to allow for 'gravatars' as profile avatars
+* Profiles - New option to allow for 'gravatars' as profile avatars

 = 1.0.8 =
 * Updater - Improvements to updater code